dreamhead/moco/README.md

 Now, you can see a Moco reference in details.

-WARNING: the json configuration below is just configuration snippet for one pair of request and response, instead of the whole configuration file.
+**WARNING** the json configuration below is just configuration snippet for one pair of request and response, instead of the whole configuration file.

 ## Request